 PAN THEATRE COMPANY- Roy Hard Voice Work with Linda Wise and The Double Theatre- Hard vs Artaud Theatre of Cruelty workshop with Enrique Pardo.

 Certified Theatre of the Oppressed training for facilitating: Joker Level I and II for conducting TO residencies with diverse groups.

 Julian Boal -Master class on his father’s Augusto Boal’s Forum Theatre, an interactive approach to theatrical expression emphasizes physical dialogues, non-verbal imagery, consensus-building and problem solving processes, and techniques for developing awareness of both external and internalized forms of oppression.
 Thus, instead of remaining passive, the people in the audience become active “spect-actors” who now create alternative solutions and control the dramatic action.

 Barbara Santos– Madalena Project Theatre of the Oppressed NYC Workshop- using characters, choreography, painting, sound and text to explore the meaning of “being a good girl”.

 Geo Britto of CTO-Rio (Centre de Teatro do Oprimido): Aesthetics of Theatre of the Oppressed: Boal’s philosophy through using techniques with clean trash materials, narratives, group compositions and participant generated poetry.
 NYC

-As a writing/performance facilitator with Art Spring Org., work shopped She Wolves monologues with incarcerated women in Broward and Dade Correctional Prisons.
+As a writing/performance facilitator with Art Spring Org., developed She Wolves monologues with incarcerated women in Broward and Dade Correctional Prisons.
 South Florida